jeffreylanters/unity-entity-component-system/README.md

 // Movement System inherets the ECS System and uses itself and its component as generics. public class MovementSystem : ECS.System<MovementSystem, MovementComponent> {

-  // This event is triggered when the system is initialized. public override void OnInitialize () {
+  // EVENT is triggered when the system is initialized. public override void OnInitialize () { }
-    // Do something when the system
-  }

-  // This event is triggered when a new entity is intialized. public override void OnEntityInitialize (MovementComponent entity) {
+  // EVENT is triggered when a new entity is intialized. public override void OnEntityInitialize (MovementComponent entity) {

     // Modify all the properties on the component entity.